Measurement-based infused circuits for variational quantum eigensolvers: Acknowledgments

 \section{Acknowledgments}

-We thank PINQ$^2$ for providing access to the IBM Quantum platform, and Alexandre Choquette, Sarah Sheldon, Sieglinde M.-L. Pfaendler, Winona Murphy, and Matthew Stypulkoski for their support.
+We thank PINQ$^2$ and CMC Microsystems for providing access to the IBM Quantum platform, Alexandre Choquette, Sarah Sheldon, Sieglinde M.-L. Pfaendler, Winona Murphy, Matthew Stypulkoski, and Udson Mendes for their support, and three anonymous Referees for their invaluable comments that greatly improved this manuscript.
 LD acknowledges the EPSRC Quantum Career Development grant EP/W028301/1.
 This work was supported by the Austrian Science Fund (FWF) through projects No. P36009-N and P36010-N. Finanziert von der Europäischen Union - NextGenerationEU.
-This work has been supported by the Transformative Quantum Technologies Program (CFREF), the Natural Sciences and Engineering Research Council (NSERC), the New Frontiers in Research Fund (NFRF).
-CM acknowledges an Early Researcher Award by the Government of Ontario.
+This work has been supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), New Frontiers in Research Fund (NFRF), Ontario Early Researcher Award, and the Canadian Institute for Advanced Research (CIFAR).
+This research was undertaken thanks in part to funding from the Canada First Research Excellence Fund.
 We also thank Mike and Ophelia Lazaridis and Innovation, Science and Economic Development Canada (ISED).